multixd/Assignment3.2/README.md

 # Assignment3.2
 Using merge sort, quick sort, and heap to assort random int arrays.
-Test out time.
+Testing time it would take to sort thorugh arrays.